AbdullahMuneeb99/SE333_Assignment5/README.md

 Define and organize jobs and steps within a CI pipeline.

-Run tests automatically using Maven.
+Run tests automatically using Maven on Ubuntu runners.

 Integrate Checkstyle for code style analysis and JaCoCo for test coverage reporting.